 Clinicians and Students

 There is an ongoing dialectic between simplicity and complexity, and in clinical work we have to keep an eye on working toward the simplicity that comes with deep understanding while at the same time holding on to nuance and complexity.
-This new lecture series will focus on deepening our work with a particular eye on complexity.
-We will look for areas of clinical work where we might want to extend our understanding.
+In these CE-granting groups, we work together to expand our understanding through monthly study sessions.
+They are collaborative, in that all participants are also expected to present at some point.
+We will look for areas of clinical work where we might want to extend our understanding, while also making sure to bring expertise relevant to the matter at hand.

 MCLS: Vicarious Trauma